Jellemvdl/InstanceDiffusion-extension/README.md

 ###  Evaluating Attribute Binding for colors and texture

 To reproduce the attribute binding results for colors and texture.
-This command was used:
+The following command was used:

 ```setup
 test_attribute="colors" # colors, textures